SEND

 PARENT/CARER SUPPORT GROUP

-The next meeting of the support group for parent/carers of children with SEND will be held in September 2024 (date to be confirmed).
 If you are interested in joining the group, then please email send@redborne.com.
 Here are copies of the presentations from the previous meetings.

 Parent support group SEND Oct 2023